nikitagru/written_poker/README.md

 The table supports stable work with a maximum of five players.
 If players count is more than five, possible performance degradation.

-Application is written on WindowsForms with .NET Framework 4.7.2(up-to-date version at the time of project creation)
+Application is written on WindowsForms with .NET Framework 4.7.2